 Using these cards are simple.
 Just spread/hide in the classroom for students to find and answer.
 They must record their responses on the Recording Sheet.

-I hope your students have fun with these – I know mine did!
+I hope your students have fun with this End of Year Scavenger Hunt!

 Have a memorable End of Year/School Term and here’s wishing you and your students all the best for the next one.